eval/bubble-config/README.md

 ## Rationale

 I wanted to make my Babashka tasks simpler.
-Instead of doing `bb some-task --flag1 val1 --flag2 val2`, this library allows you to do `bb some-task -e dev` and the right flags for the environment will be read from a config-file and passed to the task.
+Instead of doing variations of `bb some-task --flag1 val1 --flag2 val2` in development/test/production etc., this library allows you to do `bb some-task -e dev` and the right flags for the environment will be read from a config-file and passed to the task (while allowing overrides).

 ## Usage